junxit/us-congress-bills-110/metadata.md

 - Sen. Obama, Barack [D-IL] (O000167)
 - Sen. Stevens, Ted [R-AK] (S000888)

+## Committees (1)

+- House — Foreign Affairs Committee

 ## Actions

 - 2007-04-18 — Introduced in Senate
 - 2007-04-18 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S4721; text as passed Senate: CR S4721; text of measure as introduced: CR S4701-4702)
 - 2007-04-18 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S4721; text as passed Senate: CR S4721; text of measure as introduced: CR S4701-4702)
+- 2007-04-19 — Message on Senate action sent to the House.
+- 2007-04-19 — Received in the House.
+- 2007-04-19 — Referred to the House Committee on Foreign Affairs.